 - Every team member should make it to this quarter’s Happy Hour.

-- [X] according to the class Schedule (Spring) or Schedule (Winter).
+- Presentations will be conducted according to the class Schedule (Spring) or Schedule (Winter).

 - SugarSync Usability Activities Presentation | Ruby Kuo, Shubha Sastry, Mike Sinkula & Jake Sparling

 - Usability Testing of the Seattle Central Community College Website | Asmi Joshi, Bob Kittle, Mike Sinkula & Yoel Sumitro